 To become a member of Chamber Pension Plan Plan, please fill out and return the New Employer Application Form.

 When getting married there are many things to change such as your surname or your beneficiaries.

-To make any changes to your account, an Employee Enrollment Change Form must be filled out and submitted to the Administrator with a copy of your marriage certificate.
+To make any changes to your account, a Change of Member Information Form must be filled out and submitted to the Administrator with a copy of your marriage certificate.

 Why choose the Chamber Pension Plan?

 - The real costs to members of the various plans in the Cayman Islands are very poorly understood.